ChanglinWu/clwu.github.io/index.md

 ## Welcome to My Personal Webpage!!

 When I was an undergraduate in Wuhan around 2018, my internet tutor taught me how to create and beautify a web page.
 After many years, I still keep the habit of updating my personal webpage and saving old server documents.
+GitHub is an excellent platform.
+I hope the     Internet can trace my growth month by month.   --22/11/23

+**CV**: I was born in a beatiful place of Fujian Provice.
+In 2016,
 	  Later, I went to Shanghai Institute of Microsystem and Information Technology, and started my postgraduate studies.
 As a student of the Chinese Academy of Sciences, I spent my first year at University of Science and Technology of China.
 In one year's study, I learned the manufacturing technology of optoelectronic devices, and also learned the skills of image processing.
 This is the most memorable moment in my life.
 I made many real friends and learned many skills beyond my major. <br>
 	  Now I am going back to Simit institute to complete my postgraduate course.
 I can use simulation software such as COMSOL, PSpice, the circuit design software L-Edit, Illustrator, PhotoShop and other post-processing software.
 I can independently simulate the electric magnetic wave behaviour though both commercial software or by self-program.
 And I am also familiar with the semiconductor fabrication procedures, as I received training from ShanghaiTech Quantum Device Lab. <br>
 	  </font>